eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 Perhaps what you really want to ask is:

-> Does Ceylon encourage you to write code using immutability and
+> Does Ceylon encourage you to write code using immutability,
-> higher order functions?
+> parametric polymorphism, and higher order functions?

 Well then, that's easy: yes, it certainly does.